ghshephard/Python/managingvenvs.md

 VirtualEnvironmentWrappers rely on virtualenv https://virtualenv.pypa.io/en/latest/

-(Note - there is also venv (Python3) and pipenv (which is a combination of requirements and enviroment management) venv doesn't do everything that virtualenv can do, and pipenv is a bigger beast)
+(Note - there is also venv (Python3) and pipenv (which is a combination of requirements and enviroment management) venv doesn't do everything that virtualenv can do, and pipenv is a bigger beast.
+Also note the conversation on HN Re: Pipenv: https://news.ycombinator.com/item?id=21781421)

 Pip can be installed with: